 Menu Close

-Associate Professor, Curtin School of Allied Health and Curtin enAble Institute, Curtin University
+Professor, Curtin School of Allied Health, Curtin University

-Kevin is an associate professor in biomechanics at the Curtin School of Allied Health and the Curtin enAble Institute.
+Kevin is a professor at the Curtin School of Allied Health.
 His doctoral training is in biomechanics and he has qualifications in mechanical engineering and sports science.

 Kevin's work is focused on optimising human performance.
 He is interested in the biomechanical effect stressors such as heat, cold, shock, load, vibration or movement restriction have on the human body.